frontenddogma/web-development-glossary/manuscript/r.md

 : As markup, special HTML elements for brief text that goes alongside a base text; such Ruby text is used for pronunciation and annotation in East Asian documents. ℹ︎&nbsp;[w3.org/TR/ruby](https://www.w3.org/TR/ruby/)

 Ruby on Rails
 : A server-side web application framework written in Ruby.
 Rails is a model-view-controller (MVC) framework, providing default structures for a database, a web service, and web pages.
 It encourages and facilitates the use of web standards such as JSON or XML for data transfer, HTML, CSS, and JavaScript for user interfacing.
-In addition to MVC, Rails emphasizes the use of other well-known software engineering patterns and paradigms, including convention over configuration (CoC), don't repeat yourself (DRY), and the active record pattern.
+In addition to MVC, Rails emphasizes the use of other well-known software engineering patterns and paradigms, including convention over configuration (CoC), don’t repeat yourself (DRY), and the active record pattern.
 Rails was first released in 2005.&nbsp;[†](#w-ruby-on-rails) ℹ︎&nbsp;[rubyonrails.org](https://rubyonrails.org/)

 Rule
 : A CSS selector followed by a declaration block.